We did more to promote Williamsburg | Brooklyn than anyone else alive.

 Everything we [ BinkNyc ] do is based on the belief of promoting freedom of speech.
 Secondly, we do this in a free society who supports self-expression and achievement.

 Unlike other publications in Williamsburg, we didn’t reflect the VOICE of the “in-crowd”—transplants or hipsters.
 We embraced the community as whole (ethnically): Hassidic; Polish; Hispanic; Italian.
 That, and Williamsburg had all the potential ingredients of a easily accessible bohemian alcove for artists and musicians—centrally located, and one train station away from Manhattan (Bedford Avenue). as they say “location, location, location.”
-Empty lofts were filled with artists and musicians from a post-industrial and highly-toxic area in Brooklyn.
+Empty lofts were filled with artists and musicians.
 The Bedford stop was also nicknamed “Avenue E.”

 Video produced by Hannah Park of New York University